 The stock freezes wonderfully.
 Learn how to make

 Homemade Turkey Stock or

 Homemade Chicken Stock using a cooked rotisserie chicken.

-pot.
-If desired, add a stalk of chopped celery, a chopped carrot, some parsley, and a
+If desired, add a stalk of chopped celery, a chopped carrot, some parsley, and a chopped onion

-chopped onion (with its peel as the onion skin gives the broth a golden color).
+(with its peel as the onion skin gives the broth a golden color).
 Bring water just to a boil and then reduce